Interop-community/Project-Herophilus-Assets/index.md

 a new era driven by comsumption and secure managed services it is a perfect time in healthcare for open source and healthcare.

-Welcome to Project Herophilus, this Git Hub based organization is intended to be an open source upstream healthcare community with a specific focus around build data driven assets.
+Welcome to Project Herophilus, this GitHub based organization is intended to be an open source upstream healthcare community with a specific focus around build data driven assets.
+In order to help healthcare it was critical that we define [specific design principles](docs/Design/DesignPrinciples.md) to ensure a very [scalable, extensible and reusable architecture](docs/Design/Architecture.md) with a focus on enabling specific [capabilities](docs/Design/Capabilities.md).
 The intent of this organization is two fold: help drive data driven open source capabilities into healthcare while demonstrating how healthcare can leverage open source to solve industry problems!!!
 Why the name?
 Herophilus or spelled Herophilos, Herophilus was a Greek physician who is often credited with being the founder of Anatomy.
 Assets currently available provide tools for configuration, testing, data integration, synthetic data, and more - all developed and available to any organization.
 Project Herophilus has made these assets available to anyone using fully open source software and all under Apache 2 licensing.

-Project Herophilus intent is to help with various aspects of data challenges consistently seen across all areas of healthcare for decades.
+Project Herophilus intent is to help with various areas related to data challenges consistently seen across all areas of healthcare for decades.
+We created a [Fictious Org.](docs/General/FictitiousOrg.md) for consistency.
+The overall project is intended to deal with [Integration Standards Support](docs/Design/IntegrationStandardsSupported.md) and non industry standard data challenges.
+At Project Herophilus we [leverage industry leading open source technologies](docs/Technical/Technologies.md)
+You can see the [various repositories](docs/Design/PlatformComponents.md) and the specific capabilities they enable.
 - Simplify and enable easier and more consistent access to data.
-One of the assets is named Intelligent DaaS (Data as a Service): It is intended to be a comprehensive set of <b> design patterns/ reference architectures/ accelerators </b>.
+One of the assets is named Intelligent DaaS (Data as a Service): It is intended to be a comprehensive set of <b> design patterns / reference architectures / accelerators </b>.
 It includes the ability to connect, route/distribute, build business process/decision management based apps and provides comprehensive audit enablement.
 - Event Builder: Comprehensive parsing and data building library for a comprehensive set of healthcare data standards.
 - Synthetic Data: The ability to leverage billions of data attributes in any number of ways to maximize business needs